-As Ireland has had transfer pricing rules since 2011, we do not sense that the proposed changes will present any major hurdles to the Irish regime.
-Furthermore, it has been indicated that there will be updates to the Irish transfer pricing rules in line with the new 2017 OECD Transfer Pricing Guidelines, which reflect the outcomes of BEPS Actions 8-10 and 13.
-It is expected that these updates will be introduced with effect from 1 January 2020.
+As Ireland has had transfer pricing rules since 2011, the proposed changes are not expected to present any major hurdles to the Irish regime.
+Furthermore, the recently published Finance Bill 2019 has introduced changes with effect from 1 January 2020 to bring the current regime in line with the new 2017 OECD Transfer Pricing Guidelines, which reflect the outcomes of BEPS Actions 8-10 and 13.

-As discussed in 2.2 Special Incentives for Technology Investments, above.
-Ireland has recently introduced a 'knowledge-development box'.
-The operation of this regime is in line with similar schemes introduced in neighbouring jurisdictions such as the UK and provides for an effective 6.25% tax rate on income from IP and software that was improved, created or developed in Ireland.
-The introduction of this scheme has generally been welcomed and has not been the subject of controversy or criticism.
+As discussed in 2.2 Special Incentives for Technology Investments, Ireland has recently introduced a "knowledge development box".
+The operation of this regime is in line with similar schemes introduced in neighbouring jurisdictions, such as the UK, and provides for an effective 6.25% tax rate on income from IP and software that was improved, created or developed in Ireland.
+The introduction of this scheme has generally been welcomed, and has not been the subject of controversy or criticism.